Christilut/node-modern-boilerplate/README.md

 - VSCode debugging settings

 Not yet added:
-- AVA for parallel unit testing (and test cases for everything)
+- AVA for parallel integration testing (and test cases for everything)
 - roll db secrets

 Not yet tested:
 - forest admin with typegoose
-- commitizen
 - Code coverage
 - mailgun
 - deploy to heroku